Skonk Nicholson: Coaching

 Nicholson coached numerous players, many of whom have played or are playing in international or national rugby sides.
-The names of these players include Keith Oxlee, Brian Irvine (captain of the Junior Springboks), Ormond Taylor and Andy van der Watt, and, since his official retirement, Joel Stransky (of World Cup 1995 fame), Jeremy Thomson, Pieter Dixon and Butch James.
-This exposure to internationally acclaimed rugby stars rendered Skonk one of the most recognised faces in South African rugby.
+The names of these players include Keith Oxlee, Brian Irvine (captain of the Junior Springboks), Ormond Taylor and Andy van der Watt, and, since his official retirement, Joel Stransky, Jeremy Thomson, Pieter Dixon and Butch James.

-Nearby to the Kent Pavilion at Maritzburg College, overlooking the school's main rugby field, Goldstone's, stands the "Nicholson Arch", which was erected in 1982, the year of Nicholson's retirement.
-It is a cherished tradition for each First XV player, as he steams onto the famous pitch, to reach up and touch the apex of the arch, in mute tribute to Maritzburg College's own "Mr Rugby".
+Near the Kent Pavilion at Maritzburg College, overlooking the school's main rugby field, Goldstone's, stands the Nicholson Arch, erected in 1982 following Nicholson's retirement.
+A long-standing tradition at the school involves members of the First XV touching the arch as they enter the field, in tribute to Nicholson's contribution to rugby at the college.

 Nicholson co-authored a book with Tony Wiblin, detailing the complex and often turbulent history of Maritzburg College and its rugby, entitled Jimeloyo-Ji (which is the College war-cry).

 Later life and death

 In the company of many of his friends, Nicholson celebrated his 90th birthday on 6 February 2007.
 Nicholson's guests of honour included Ian McIntosh (the former coach of the Sharks & Springboks) and Josie Nel, the 99-year-old widow of Philip Nel, captain of the 1937 Springboks.

 On 6 February 2011, Nicholson celebrated his 94th birthday with his family.
 He died on 27 February, after a short period of illness.